Davide Rebellin

 Rebellin was best known in the cycling world for his 2004 season, when he won a then unprecedented treble with wins in Amstel Gold Race, La Flèche Wallonne and Liège–Bastogne–Liège.
 He also won stage races such as Paris–Nice and Tirreno–Adriatico, and a stage in the Giro d'Italia.
-Rebellin served a two-year suspension for testing positive for Mircera at the 2008 Olympic Games.
+Rebellin served a two-year suspension for testing positive for Mircera at the 2008 Summer Olympics.

 Career

+1990s

-Born in San Bonifacio, province of Verona, Rebellin turned professional in 1992 and came to the attention of the cycling world with a string of strong performances during his early years.
+Born in San Bonifacio in the province of Verona, Rebellin turned professional in 1992 and came to the attention of the cycling world with a string of strong performances during his early years.
 He suffered from asthma, a disease that affected his whole career.
 In 1996 he gained further notice when he thrived in the 1996 Giro d'Italia.
-Riding for Polti, the young Italian took stage seven and with it led in the general classification, giving him the pink jersey.
+Riding for Team Polti, Rebellin took stage seven and with it led in the general classification, giving him the pink jersey.
 He held the lead for six stages and finished the Grand Tour sixth overall.
 Years later he said of the race, "I have won Classics, but the first important win was in the 1996 Giro, winning the maglia rosa with the stage."

-In 1997 he scored his first UCI Road World Cup victories by winning the Clásica de San Sebastián and the Züri-Metzgete (then known as Grand Prix de Suisse).
+In 1997 he scored his first UCI Road World Cup victories by winning the Clásica de San Sebastián and the Grand Prix de Suisse.
 Over the following years he won many Italian classic races, such as the Giro del Veneto and Tre Valli Varesine.

+2000s

 In 2001, he won the Tirreno–Adriatico stage race.

 During the 2004 season he amassed seven victories, including what was at the time an unprecedented treble win in the Ardennes classics, with wins in the Amstel Gold Race, La Flèche Wallonne and Liège–Bastogne–Liège.
-Only one rider, Philippe Gilbert, has repeated this feat since, in 2011.
+Only one male rider, Philippe Gilbert, has repeated this feat since, in 2011.
 Rebellin also scored a number of podium places in top races such as Paris–Nice and the Clásica de San Sebastián.
 Despite these achievements, Rebellin did not win the 2004 UCI Road World Cup, which went to Paolo Bettini.